Table of Contents

 Renters insurance covers items stored off-premises, which means you can cover the items in your second residence with just one policy.
 However, items stored off-premises usually only receive 10% of your total personal property coverage.

 In other words, if your policy covers the property in your primary residence up to $30,000, it’ll only cover the property in your secondary residence up to $3,000.
 This is why, if you have a lot of valuable possessions spread across multiple apartments, it can make sense to get two policies.
+Because quotes will vary depending on the location of your apartment(s), it’s important to compare renters insurance from different providers if you’re considering buying policies for multiple residences.

 Sharing coverage between two kinds of insurance